MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 *FILE_FORMAT* applies to Parquet and ORC files only and specifies the name of the external file format object that stores the file type and compression method for the external data.
 To create an external file format, use [CREATE EXTERNAL FILE FORMAT](create-external-file-format-transact-sql.md?view=azure-sqldw-latest).

 *CREDENTIAL (IDENTITY = ‘’, SECRET = ‘’)*</br>
 *CREDENTIAL* specifies the authentication mechanism to access the external storage account.
-Authentication methods in Public Preview are:
+Authentication methods are:

 |                          |                CSV                |              Parquet              |                ORC                |
 | :----------------------: | :-------------------------------: | :-------------------------------: | :-------------------------------: |